kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## A Build Regression Is Easier to Observe Than a Startup Regression
+## A Build Regression Is Easier to Observe Than a Startup Regression { #a-build-regression }

 Another advantage of the compile-time boundary is measurability.